Parimatch1/SV-Guides-Revamped/In-Game Rules & Moderation Policies.md

 # **17. Entering Unauthorized Areas**

 Definition: Entering Unauthorized Areas refers to the unauthorized access of specific locations without meeting the required rank.
 The control room is locked for only those ranked Commander+.
 The session room is locked for only those ranked Prison Commissioner+.
 The accuracy room has no limitations.
+Chief of Staff+ can give non Prison Commissioner+ permission to be in the session room without an ongoing session.

 > **Proper Enforcement**
 > **[1]:** Verbal Warning **and** Respawn